 This site provides you the opportunity to view, filter, and analyze revenue, expense, and balance sheet financial data for Pekin.
 You can analyze financial trends from May 2012 to Present.
 Also, you are not limited to viewing your City's financial data online.
 You can download the data (i.e. in .csv format) for offline analysis.

-Click on one of these buttons to see our Open Checkbook and budget Detail in whichever format you prefer.
+Click on one of these buttons to see our Open Checkbook and budget Detail for current and prior years in whichever format you prefer.
 Detailed line item information can be found below any graph.
 Any graph can be changed between bar, column, line or pie for easier visualization:

 Q: What is OpenGov?